Skip to main content

 • Postdrome: A recovery phase where you may feel drained, confused, or moody

-Risk factors and migraine triggers vary widely among individuals but commonly include:
+Migraine triggers vary significantly between individuals but commonly include:

 • Hormonal changes, particularly in women